ct-clearhaus/money-ecb/README.rst

     puts '1 EUR'.to_money.exchange_to(:USD) {|x| x.round}

+.. _`auto-update`:

 Auto-update rates
 -----------------

 The European Central Bank publishes daily foreign exchange rates every day, and they should be available at 14:00 CET.
-To automatically update the cache, set ``Money::Bank::ECB#auto_update = true``.
+The cache is automatically updated when doing an exchange after new rates has been published; to disable this, set ``Money::Bank::ECB#auto_update = false``.

 Contribute